jiazhao97/INSPIRE/README.md

-# INSPIRE

-*INSPIRE: interpretable, flexible and spatially-aware integration of multiple spatial transcriptomics datasets from diverse sources*
+# INSPIRE: interpretable, flexible and spatially-aware integration of multiple spatial transcriptomics datasets from diverse sources

 An effective method for integrating and interpreting multiple spatial transcriptomics datasets.